xCryptik/developer-rig/README.md

 https://localhost:8080/config.html
 ```

-If the Developer Rig is used to `host` an Extension's front end assets, the _Testing Base URI_ must be set to:
+If the Developer Rig is used to `host` an Extension's front-end assets, the _Testing Base URI_ must be set to:
 ```
 https://localhost.rig.twitch.tv:[port]
 ```